 * Businesses will need to complete another eligibility test demonstrating 30% decline on actual GST turnover from the June, Sept & Dec 2020 quarters

 Which staff are eligible?

 The subsidy is available to a business for full-time, part-time and casual employees over the age of 16 who were employed on July 1, 2020.
 Check the Govt JobKeeper 2 Information Page - it has a specific cafe e xample at the end.
 Employees can only receive the JobKeeper payment from one employer.

 Staff who have been paid cash and are not on the books, or people who have been with you for less than 12 months, will not be eligible – this will make it difficult for informal businesses to claim JobKeeper subsidy.
 The ATO has now made payroll compliance much more important.

-The JobKeeper scheme will be managed by the Australian Taxation Office, using the payroll information returns you provide through the Single Touch Payroll system each week.
-Registered employers will receive $1,500 for each eligible employee, including those that have been stood down or recently rehired, every two weeks.
+The JobKeeper scheme is managed by the Australian Taxation Office, using the payroll information returns you provide through the Single Touch Payroll system each week.
+Registered employers will receive the JobKeeper payment for each eligible employee, including those that have been stood down or recently rehired, every two weeks.